raghulmz/Getting_and_cleaning_data_R/Project/CodeBook.md

 10. Calculate means using `sapply`

-11. Transpose Matrix, add activity\_label and subject\_no. columns
+11. Transpose Matrix, add “activity\_label” and “subject\_no.” columns

-12. Tidy up data and Write data file of mean and std columns when grouped by activity and subject<br>
+12. Tidy up data and Write data file of “means” when grouped by activity and subject<br>
 `output_means_by_activity_subject.txt`